stenzek/duckstation/README.md

 ### Linux

 The only supported version of DuckStation for Linux are the AppImage and Flatpak in the releases page.
-Other AppImages or Flatpaks, **including Flathub**/"Discover" store **are not supported**, and if history is any indication, **likely broken** because packagers tend to modify things they don't understand.
+If you installed DuckStation from another source or distribution (e.g. EmuDeck), you should contact the packager for support, we have no control over it.

 #### AppImage